Family Studies and Human Development

 - Minor in Family Studies

-Students wishing to complete the BSc (Human Ecology) or BA (Human Ecology) must be registered at Brescia University College.
-Students from other affiliated university colleges or the constituent university may complete the Major or Minor in Family Studies as part of their degree requirements.
+Students wishing to complete the BSc (Human Ecology) or BA (Human Ecology) must be registered at Brescia University.
+Students from other affiliated university colleges or the constituent university may complete the Major or Minor in Family Studies and Human Development as part of their degree requirements.
 Brescia students registered in the designated Honors Specialization, Specialization, or Major earn a Bachelor of Arts (Human Ecology) or a Bachelor of Science (Human Ecology).

-The Family Studies programs include aspects of family sociology, child psychology, clothing and textiles, foods and nutrition, housing and interior design, and personal economics and management.
+The Family Studies and Human Development programs include aspects of family sociology, child psychology, clothing and textiles, foods and nutrition, housing and interior design, and personal economics and management.

 These programs provide the basis for a diversity of careers in education, human services, government, health service, retail business, sales agencies, food service industries, marketing boards, and volunteer agencies and organizations.